mylukishore0731/Crime-Record-Investigation-Database/README.md

 # Crime Record & Investigation Database

 ## Overview
-This project implements a crime record and investigation database using PostgreSQL.
+This project implements a crime record and investigation database using ORACLE SQL.
 It includes tables for officers, cases, suspects, and evidence, along with triggers to log evidence updates and views for common queries.

 ## Database Schema
 - **Officers**: Stores officer details.